Federal Depository Library Program

 On-Line Government Information

-GPO Access: The Government Printing Office (GPO) has made many Federal publications, such as the Federal Register, Commerce Business Daily, and the Congressional Record, available electronically via GPO Access.
+FDsys: The Government Printing Office (GPO) has made many Federal publications, such as the Federal Register, Commerce Business Daily, and the Congressional Record, available electronically via FDsys.

 For additional links to online resources for Federal government information, see U.S. Government Information.